The following projects received support from a variety of grants administered by the Office of the Provost.

 Middlebury Escape Room

-The Middlebury Escape Room will offer an environment that combines community building, fun, and the opportunity to learn about Middlebury’s unique culture.
-Designed with Middlebury community members as the target audience, the Middlebury Escape Room will be grounded in Middlebury’s value of inclusivity and focus on conveying information about the Energy 2028 Initiative and the Twilight Project as well as aspects of the natural environment of Middlebury.
+The Middlebury Escape Room offered an environment that combines community building, fun, and the opportunity to learn about Middlebury’s unique culture.
+Designed with Middlebury community members as the target audience, the Middlebury Escape Room was grounded in Middlebury’s value of inclusivity and focus on conveying information about the Energy 2028 Initiative and the Twilight Project as well as aspects of the natural environment of Middlebury.

 Nonproliferation and Terrorism Studies Partnership